 Using myself as an example, since I identify as a wounded healer: Childhood trauma, sexual trauma, and relationship trauma affect me.
 While therapy helped me tremendously in resolving a lot of the wounding, “scar tissue” still remains.
 And sometimes that scar tissue makes itself known, creating discomfort; creating a less-kind heart.

 It reminds me the need for more healing exists – much to my chagrin.
-My ego wonders why I’m just not “over it.”
-My soul, meanwhile, soothes and encourages.
+My ego wonders why I’m just not “over it” while my soul, on the other hand, soothes and encourages.

 That trauma most certainly affected – and still affects to some degree – my heart center; my heart chakra.
 Following a significant brush with congestive heart failure, my heart and heart chakra received a lot of healing.
-The physical wounding revealed the spiritual wounding in a classic healing crisis.
+And the physical wounding revealed the spiritual wounding in a classic healing crisis.

 Shadow work required